Current Size: 100%

 Multidisciplinary journal database with strong coverage in the humanities.
-Mainly scholarly articles, with over 50% in full-text, and many that are peer-reviewed.
+Mainly scholarly full-text articles, with many that are peer-reviewed.

 A digitalized archive of important academic journals in various disciplines.
-Provides access to 461 American and international publications.
+Provides access to over 1700 American and international publications.

 Literature Criticism Online

 Commentary on works from all time periods and in all genres, including poetry, drama, short stories, and children’s literature.